 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-Finding a mattress that’s comfortable, durable, and affordable can be somewhat of a balancing act.
+Is your mattress conducive to a good night’s sleep, or do you toss and turn every night?
+Finding a mattress that provides comfort, durability, and affordability can be somewhat of a balancing act.
 What’s more, mattress manufacturers routinely introduce new technologies to lure customers away from the competition.
-It can be tough to separate the hype from reality.
+It can be tough to separate hype from reality.